grip-on-software/monetdb-import/Database_structure.md

     -   **name** - VARCHAR(JIRA developer): Abbreviation of the JIRA
         developer.
     -   **display_name** - VARCHAR(100): Name of the JIRA developer as
         displayed in the JIRA interface.
+This is NULL if there is no display name known for the developer.
     -   **email** - VARCHAR(100): The email address of the JIRA developer.
 This is NULL if there is no email address known for the developer due to missing source information.